What Do Ants Eat?

 What do meat ants eat

 Truth be told, you have to admire the ants’ dedication to the colony in their tireless efforts to find sufficient food supplies.
 They can go as far as 100 metres from their nest and carry food exceeding their body weight at least several times.
-One is for certain, though, they are relentless and won’t give up their favourite food when they find it.
+One is for certain, though, they are relentless and won’t give up their favourite food.